meerananda/IDD-Fa19-Lab3/README.md

 ## Part A.  Writing to the Serial Monitor

 **a.
-Based on the readings from the serial monitor, what is the range of the analog values being read?**
+Based on the readings from the serial monitor, what is the range of the analog values being read?**\
+0-1023

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
-Show us your solution.**
+Show us your solution.** red is more powerful than others, needs more resistance

 ## Part C. Voltage Varying Sensors

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
-What voltage values do you see from your force sensor?**
+What voltage values do you see from your force sensor?**\
+lightly touching - 300-400
+pressing - 900
+full force - 1010

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**